zhaojj2209/tp/docs/UserGuide.md

 The aim of the User Guide is to provide you with all of the necessary information required for you to utilize Fine$$e.
 We understand that a Command Line Interface (CLI) might not be the easiest to use, hence we have ensured that the information provided is concise and easily readable.

-If you require help on setting up Fine$$e, you can go to the [Section 2.
-"Quick Start"](#2-quick-start) section.
+If you require help on setting up Fine$$e, you can go to [Section 2.
+"Quick Start"](#2-quick-start).

 If you want to find out more about the various features that Fine$$s has to offer, you can go to [Section 4.
-"Features"](#4-features) section.
+"Features"](#4-features).

-If you want to have an overview of Fine$$e's commands, you can visit the [Section 5.
-"Command Summary"](#5-command-summary) section.
+If you want to see an overview of Fine$$e's commands, you can visit [Section 5.
+"Command Summary"](#5-command-summary).

 Do take note of the following symbols and formatting used throughout this document: